Monthly Review: May 2021

 Maratha Reservations Struck Down; States Don’t Have Power to Identify SEBCs

-The Constitution Bench in the Maratha Reservations case pronounced their judgment on 5 May.
-This comes after a history of more than 7 years of legislation and litigation, attempting to grant reservations for Marathas.
+The Constitution Bench in the Maratha Reservations case pronounced their judgment on May 5th.
+This comes after a history of more than seven years of legislation and litigation, attempting to grant reservations for Marathas.
 We have covered this history here.

 On the 102nd Constitutional Amendment Act, 2018, Justices Bhat, Rao and Gupta in the majority ruled that the Amendment did take away States’ powers to identify socially and educationally backward classes (SEBCs).
 The Centre was ordered to expeditiously notify a new list of SEBCs.
-However, J Bhushan and J Nazeer, dissented.
+Justices Bhushan and Nazeer, dissented.